-- Level II: RCTs and cluster RCTs with major weaknesses (Weak RCTs); - Level III: Nonrandomized studies that include an intervention group and one or more comparison groups and time series analyses; - Level IV: Case series and case reports; and - Level V: Clinical practice guidelines and narrative reviews.
+- Level I: Well-implemented RCTs and cluster RCTs (Strong RCTs); - Level II: Nonrandomized studies that include an intervention group and one or more comparison groups and time series analyses; - Level III: Nonrandomized studies without comparison groups, case series and case reports;

+- Level IV: Clinical practice guidelines; and - Level V: Narrative reviews.

 Level I groups RCTs and cluster RCTs because either research design may be more or less appropriate than the other depending on the intervention studied.
 The RCT design is more appropriate than the cluster RCT design when an intervention is delivered to individuals and is provided in such a manner that the control or comparison group is unlikely to be inadvertently exposed to the intervention.
-Conversely, the cluster RCT design is more appropriate when an intervention is delivered to groups of individuals or in situations in which the control or comparison group could be contaminated.
+Conversely, the cluster RCT design is more appropriate when an intervention is delivered to groups of individuals or in situations in which the control or comparison group could be contaminated.14

-Well-implemented RCTs and cluster RCTs" are defined as studies that have: (1) sample sizes that are sufficiently large to detect statistically significant differences between the intervention and control groups (100 or more subjects); (2) low attrition rates (less than 20%); (3) made use of intent-to-treat methods; and (4) intervention and control groups that are statistically equivalent prior to the intervention, with respect to baseline measures of the outcome and important factors associated with the outcome.
+Well-implemented RCTs and cluster RCTs" are defined as studies that have: (1) sample sizes that are sufficiently large to detect statistically significant differences between the intervention and control groups (100 or more subjects); (2) low attrition rates (less than 20%); (3) made use of intent-to-treat methods;15 and (4) intervention and control groups that are statistically equivalent prior to the intervention, with respect to baseline measures of the outcome and important factors associated with the outcome.
 To be considered well-implemented, a cluster RCT must also use appropriate statistical methods to determine whether observations are clustered at the level at which randomization occurs and, if so, to adjust for clustering.
 Such adjustment is necessary to ensure that the statistical significance of findings is not overstated.